Iron Lung

 Synopsis: in a post-apocalyptic future after ‘The Quiet Rapture’ event, a convict explores a blood ocean on a desolate moon using a submarine called the ‘Iron Lung’ to search for missing stars/planets.

-Now we start this learning a bit from the synopsis.
+Now we start learning information from the synopsis.
 There was this event and there weren't many people left.
 What stuck out to me was that there aren’t enough people to fix civilization, but not enough food to feed those that are left.
 It is decided to explore this ocean of blood.
 I didn’t realize what they were necessarily looking for until reading the synopsis.
 That makes this more intriguing.
+Something else to include is that all the stars and planets have died out.

 We then see him as he takes the map and starts to make notes on it.
-He’s told that he’s the first person to undertake this.
+He’s told that he’s the first person to attempt this.
 While he’s searching, he notices condensation inside.
 This makes him worry.
 He only has so much oxygen and the Iron Lung can only take so much pressure.
-He has to keep the port that he looks out closed when he’s under.
-Something else that makes him worry, he notices blood leaking in.
+He must keep the port that he looks out closed when he’s under.
+Something else concerning, he notices blood leaking in.
 While he’s taking pictures, he captures the skeleton of a large creature.
-Relying this to the voice, Elsie Lovelock, he’s allowed to come up to the surface.
+Relying this to the voice (Elsie Lovelock) he’s allowed to come up to the surface.

 Simon thinks he’s done, but he’s told that he needs to obtain a sample.
 An arm is attached to the front of his vehicle.
 Simon protests going back down, but he’s denied.
-Part of the problem is that he’s been welded inside.
+Part of the problem is that he’s been welded in.
 The time to get someone else in, whatever he saw maybe gone.
-He is told that the ground under the ocean is constantly shifting.
-In his protest, he does something that upsets her and her team.
+He is told that the ground under the ocean is constantly shifting as there is no floor, just a level of congealed blood.
+In defiance, he does something that upsets the surface crew.
 He uses his camera.
-It uses high amounts of radiation.
-He is sent back down to find whatever this is.
+It emits a high amount of radiation.
+He is sent back down.

 It is from here that he tries to find whatever he saw.
 There is an interesting element about the image he took and the one he did in the laboratory.
 Simon in his isolation has to deal with descending into madness.
 He hears other voices through the speaker.
 He isn’t sure what is real.
 The Iron Lung is attacked by something.
 The leaks are growing and he thinks that he sees something in the vehicle with him.
 As I’m alluding to, what is really happening during this mission?